toradle/hedera_ai_agent/README.md

 ### Hedera Mirror Node Query Tools
 The Hedera network is made up of two types of nodes: consensus nodes and mirror nodes.
 Mirror nodes are free to query, and maintain a copy of the state of the network for users to query.

 This toolkit provides a set of tools to query the state of the network, including accounts, tokens, and transactions.
-To requset more fundtionality, please [open an issue]().
+To request more functionality, please [open an issue](https://github.com/hedera-dev/hedera-agent-kit/issues/new?template=toolkit_feature_request.md&title=[FEATURE]%20-%20).

 The Hedera Agent Kit provides a set of tools to execute query these nodes: